 You can set any number of static environment variables in the config.yaml file.

 Users can read the environment variables in their code in various ways.
-In Python, for example, the following code will read in an environment variable:
+In Python, for example, the following code reads an environment variable's value:

 '''

 import os

 my_value = os.environ["MY_ENVIRONMENT_VARIABLE"]

 '''